fivepunch/docs/docs/resources/fivepunch-cops-and-robbers/index.md

 <TabItem value="standalone" label="Standalone">

-This resource is default standalone, you can easy download and install.
+This resource is standalone by default, so you can safely download it and put it on your server.

 </TabItem>